barsoom/attr_extras/README.md

 Supports positional arguments as well as optional and required hash arguments.

-Also provides conveniences for creating value objects, method objects and query methods.
+Also provides conveniences for creating value objects, method objects, query methods and abstract methods.

 ## Usage